HIV and Opportunistic Infections, Coinfections, and Conditions

-- Herpes simplex virus 1 (HSV-1) infection—a viral infection that can cause lesions (sores) on the mouth and face
+- Herpes simplex virus 1 (HSV-1) infection—a viral infection that can cause lesions (sores) on the lips, mouth, and face

 - Salmonella infection—a bacterial infection that affects the intestines (the gut)

-- Candidiasis (or thrush)—a fungal infection of the mouth, esophagus, or vagina
+- Candidiasis (or thrush)—a fungal infection of the mouth, bronchi, trachea, lungs, esophagus, or vagina

 - Toxoplasmosis—a parasitic infection that can affect the brain

 Once a person is infected with HIV, the virus begins to multiply and to damage the immune system.
 A weakened immune system makes it harder for the body to fight off HIV-related OIs.

 HIV medicines prevent HIV from damaging the immune system.
 But if a person with HIV does not take HIV medicines, HIV infection can gradually destroy the immune system and advance to AIDS.
 Many OIs, for example, certain forms of pneumonia and tuberculosis (TB), are considered AIDS-defining conditions.
 AIDS-defining conditions are infections and cancers that are life-threatening in people with HIV.

 Before HIV medicines were available to treat HIV infection, OIs were the main cause of illness and death in people with HIV.
 HIV medicines are now widely used in the United States so fewer people with HIV get OIs.
 By preventing HIV from damaging the immune system, HIV medicines reduce the risk of OIs.

 However, OIs are still a problem for many people with HIV.
 Some people with HIV get OIs for the following reasons: